GerardMT/Rigid-Bodies/README.md

 # Rigid Bodies
 A very simple CPU driven rigid bodies system with an OpenGL renderer.
-Used Qt 5 as the base framework.
+Qt 5 used as the base framework.

 The rigid body system implementation is based on the _Physically Based Modeling SIGGRAPH 2001 Course_ notes.